devMunyi/DocBooker-Backend/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need following installed:

-- Have ruby installed
+- Ruby
-- Have node installed
+- Ruby on Rails
-- Have rails installed
+- Node

 ### Setup